nancyyeh/the-shoppies/README.md

 # 🛠️ Future Improvements

-- Backend to hide API key for OMDB as this creates secruity risk
+- Include a backend to hide API key for OMDB as this creates secruity risk
-- Link to submission API
+- Link the nominations to a submission API
-- Share the submission
+- Add social share buttons after submission

-# 🚀 License
+# 🚀 Deployment

+To run

+> npm start

+To deploy

+> npm run deploy

 MIT license